Omkar-55/Omkar-55/README.md

 ---

-## 🧪 I code with Cursor and do quick POCs when I get time ⚡
+## 🧪 I code with Cursor & Claude Code to do quick POCs when I get time ⚡

 Currently @ **Studio Team** 🛠️ where we:
 - 🚀 Rapidly prototype and scale **Generative AI** apps